 How does Robinhood work?

-Robinhood is an app based trading platform, what seems to be the first of their kind.
+Robinhood is an app-based trading platform, which seems to be the first of its kind.
 Traders can invest any amount of money they want into the platform to start investing and trading.
 If you want to invest or trade on margin you need to deposit a minimum $2,000 into the account.

 There are no annual fees or inactivity & ACH transfer fees.
-However there is a $75 ACAT outgoing transfer fee.
+However, there is a $75 ACAT outgoing transfer fee.
 If you are a Robinhood gold member ($5 a month).
 Robinhood gold lets you buy and sell on margin.
-It also includes access to Moningstar Research Reports and Nasdaq Level 2 Market Data.
+It also includes access to Morningstar Research Reports and Nasdaq Level 2 Market Data.